 The Tairua wharf is one of the best places in the world to sit with a parcel of fish and chips and dangle a line or two in the water as the heat fades from a summer’s evening.

-Hahei is also one of the twin gateways to a nine km2 marine reserve, where you’ll find the Whanganui-a-Hei snorkel trail – a superb place to learn to snorkel and explore the flora and fauna of Coromandel’s beautiful reefscapes.
+Hahei is also one of the twin gateways to a nine km2 marine reserve, where you’ll find the Whanganui-a-Hei snorkel trail – a superb place to learn to snorkel and explore the flora and fauna of The Coromandel’s beautiful reefscapes.
 There are guided tours available, but if you really don’t want to get wet, tours by glass-bottomed boat depart from both Hahei and Whitianga.

 Cook’s Beach is the originally named settlement associated with the place where James Cook anchored to observe the transit of Mercury in 1769.
 A monument to this event is a short walk from the road at the top of Shakespeare Cliff at the western end of the beach.
 Cook’s Beach itself is a lovely crescent of white sand which, thanks to the shelter of the headlands enfolding Mercury Bay, is a very safe swimming beach.
 Safer again is the Purangi estuary at the eastern end.

 The principal town on the west coast of the peninsula is Whitianga – short for te Whitianga a Kupe (the crossing place of Kupe).
 You can reach it from Cook’s Beach either by driving around the harbour – it’s further than you’d think – or by taking a five-minute vehicular ferry ride from Ferry Landing.
-If you’re driving, visit Flaxmill Bay (Maramaratoto Bay) on the way, the site of an old stone wharf called, against the odds, the Old Stone Wharf, which was built by a Sydney merchant in 1837.

 The picturesque, tidal Whitianga Harbour is the home port to a fleet of charter vessels that provide fishing, diving and general recreating opportunities of greater Mercury Bay and it’s from here that you can hitch a lift out to the Mercury Islands, lying to the east of the peninsula.
-Each September, Whitianga hosts an annual Scallop Festival, a celebration not only of that aristocrat of seafood but also of the other kaimoana delights of this special coast.
+Each September, Whitianga hosts the famous Scallop Festival, a celebration not only of that aristocrat of seafood but also of the other kaimoana delights of this special coast.